 I suspect that, even had Jean not been so generous, we would have loved our stay at the Beacon.
 The hotel itself is so beautifully designed.
 The views are calming.
 The food and hospitality of the staff were great.

-Their are three spots where you can get some food at the Roundhouse.
+There are three spots where you can get food at the Roundhouse.
 They all serve from approximately the same menu (or subsets of it).

-Their dining room of the main restaurant sits on top of the falls.
-In addition to fancy dinners, this is also where they serve the continental breakfast each morning (have the bread pudding!)
+The main dining room sits on top of the falls.
+In addition to fancy dinners, this is also where they serve the continental breakfast each morning (have the bread pudding)!